 The show based on the Academy Award-winning film concluded a sold-out run at Off-Broadway's New York Theatre Workshop Jan.
 15. The entire troupe — including Steve Kazee as Guy and Cristin Milioti as Girl — will move uptown.
 The show is filled with actor-musicians who play characters, sing together and accompany each other on a range of instruments, creating a rare organic, communal and theatrical experience.

-The musical has a book by Enda Walsh (Penelope) and music and lyrics by Glen Hansard and Markéta Irglová, who played the would-be lovers in the film and wrote its songs, including the Academy Award-winning "Falling Slowly. "
+The musical has a book by Enda Walsh ( Penelope) and music and lyrics by Glen Hansard and Markéta Irglová, who played the would-be lovers in the film and wrote its songs, including the Academy Award-winning "Falling Slowly. "

+The show's score also includes subsequent songs by The Swell Season (Hansard & Irglová's band) — as well as Irish and Czech folk songs.
 The score is orchestrated and arranged by music supervisor Martin Lowe.
 Expect Guy on guitar, Girl on piano (as in the film) and a supporting cast on mandolin, melodica, banjo, ukulele, harmonica, accordion, bass, drums and many other instruments.

 |photo by Monica Simoes|